Xericore/EasyCarts/README.md

   <li>Increases maximum speed of minecarts.</li>
   <li>Powered Rails can boost the minecart more.</li>
   <li>Ops can change the speed values via commands.</li>
+  <li>Minecarts will push entities on a collision course out of the way to avoid collision.</li>
 </ul>

 <h4>Commands:</h4>